moosetechnology/.github/README.md

 The `create-artifact` option triggers the generation of an artifact containing all the files necessary to run the image locally will be generated.
 See [Options](#Options).

-#### Run tests and update a release
+### Run tests and update a release
-The [run-tests.yml](workflow-templates/test-and-release.yml) starter workflow is to be used when you need to update a release with the generated images.
+The [run-tests.yml](workflow-templates/test-and-release.yml) starter workflow is used to update a release with the generated images after testing.
 It runs the tests in the same manner as run-tests.yml.
-If the tests succeed, an artifact is created and uploaded as release assets.
+If the tests succeed, an artifact is created and uploaded as release asset.
+In this workflow, `create-artifact`is always `true`.

 ## Options
-The starter workflows can call reusable workflows with several options.

 ### Available options